Why You Should Be Happy to Pay Higher Prices for Sustainable Brands

 Most businesses need to take steps to ensure they can quickly produce cost-competitive, high-volume items to drive sales.
 What isn’t reflected in that price tag is the environmental impact or the working conditions of the people in the supply chain—from farmers to sewers and factory workers.

-And when an ethical brand produces a shirt that costs sometimes as much as 3x as a fast fashion store, it’s easy to write them off as a label that only cares about affluent, niche customers.
+And when an ethical brand produces a shirt that sometimes costs as much as 3x as a fast fashion store, it’s easy to write them off as a label that only cares about affluent, niche customers.

 But it’s not greed driving the high cost of sustainable fashion.